Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Creature/Goblins.md

 in rituals and contacts with spirits, which also built quite different societal structure compared to tribes living elsewhere.

+Initially living on almost entirety of the island, goblins were pushed further into north-eastern **Hvernom Forest**, first by **Talaaxi** and later by kaerians and specifically baedoorians.
+Among these that witnessed Talaaxi invasion it's worth to note **Blood Tribes**, goblin tribes that lived in Pre Era and decided to follow ruthless teachings of certain spirits.
+Their paths required goblins of those tribes to perform sacrifices and self-humiliation rituals.
+That however gained them favourableness, and so spirits rewarded the loyalty - first, by ascending goblins into [kehts](/Loreum/Topics/Races/Regular/Kehts.md), and then driving Talaaxi mad and inspiring new kehtic forces to raid their settlements and drive occupants into the wild.

 ### Graphs
 #### Focus
 |     \      | Mountainers | Wastelanders | Lowlanders | Islanders | Kaerian |